-When patients arrive at the hospital, the degree of their illness and issues with violent behaviour often require treatment to be started on the most secure wards of the hospital.
-Pharmacological treatment is often required to establish a treatment contact with the patient, needed for the use of interactive treatment methods.
+When patients arrive at the hospital, the degree of their illness and issues with violent behaviour often require treatment to be commenced on the most secure wards of the hospital.
+Pharmacological treatment is often required to establish basic treatment alliance with the patient, together with concomitant and gradually increasing interactive treatment methods.
 As the patient’s control over the illness and the violent behaviour improves, the patient is transferred to wards offering more autonomy and responsibilities.

 Before being discharged from the hospital, patients get to practise life-management and self-control on rehabilitative treatment wards.
 This typically involves home-leave, visiting relatives and care-homes, or hospitals providing further rehabilitation.